behzadasd/Climate-Science-Analysis/README.md

 # Climate-Science-Analysis

-Various climate science analysis and plots: Winds, Sea Ice, Empirical Orthogonal Functions, etc
+Various climate science analysis and plots:
+* Calculating and plotting Empirical Orthogonal Functions (EOFs) of sea surface temperature over Pacific Ocean, where the EOF indices are Butter-worth filtered to smooth out high frequency noises
+* Calculating Curl of the Wind using wind stress in X and Y directions
+* Plotting Arctic Sea Ice Concentration average over each month of the year

 Main code: CMIP5_Climate.py

 * The climate model data are stored at UPenn's local server